joehounsham/custom-device-support/README.md

 **Note 2:** Due to our devices being routed to our hardware team in Romania, the shipping and customs review process can take several weeks.
 However, we will provide a tracking number for your reference once the pickup process has been completed.

-## Step 1: Evaluation - Description of Work

-Evaluation of your custom hardware is the first step in Balena’s Custom Device Support process.
-It allows balena engineers to scope the work required to develop a balenaOS image on your behalf.
-After scoping is complete, balena will provide an official quote which includes the price tier for initial onboarding and ongoing maintenance (if desired) of that hardware onto balenaCloud, as described here: [https://www.balena.io/pricing/#custom-device-support](https://www.balena.io/pricing/#custom-device-support)

-In order to complete this work, Balena will require submission of the following form to ensure all relevant documentation and software components are shared with our engineers and scoping can begin as quickly as possible upon arrival of your hardware: [https://balena.typeform.com/to/OXJXXb](https://balena.typeform.com/to/OXJXXb)

-Additionally, please review the information below and, if you are not already including these details in the documentation you share with us via the above link, please share it with your Customer Success representative via email.

-## Step 2: Full Custom Device Support - Description of Work

-Balena will develop a production-grade, custom version of balenaOS, built specifically for a CDS customer's hardware.
-In addition to this initial onboarding effort, balena will be providing ongoing support, including updates to the custom device-type in the case of hardware changes, support for device-type specific questions in our Support queue, as well as test-and-release of upgraded balenaOS versions.

 ## Maintainership Agreement: Terms and Conditions